helium/HIP/0019-third-party-manufacturers.md

 # Rationale and Alternatives

-- Continue to rely solely on RAK Wireless to produce hotspots.
+- Continue to rely solely on RAK Wireless to produce Hotspots.
 They have a track record, and are shipping and maintaining reliable devices.
 However, they represent a single point of failure, and having a single manufacturer limits the amount of design innovation we can introduce to the ecosystem.